Operation Toan Thang III: July

 On 15 July at 13:55 a convoy from Phước Vĩnh to Sông Bé was ambushed on Highway 14 14 mi south-southeast of Sông Bé.
 A convoy security unit of the 11th ACR engaged the enemy and helicopter gunships and airstrikes hit the enemy positions.
 The enemy withdrew at 14:30 with unknown losses; U.S. losses were one killed.
 An OH-6 was shot down 7 mi west-northwest of Phước Vĩnh killing one on board.
 On 16 July at 07:40 armored cavalry from the 3rd Brigade, 1st infantry division engaged an enemy force 5 mi southwest of Bến Cát killing nine and capturing two individual weapons.
 At 15:15 a unit of the 199th LIB found a 10-ton food cache 16 mi northeast of Xuân Lộc.

-On 17 July at 12:15 a convoy from Lai Khê to Quần Lợi on Highway 13 was ambushed by a unit of the PAVN 1st Division 8 mi south of An Lộc.
+On 17 July at 12:15 a convoy from Lai Khê to Quản Lợi on Highway 13 was ambushed by a unit of the PAVN 1st Division 8 mi south of An Lộc.
 The convoy escort from the 11th ACR and the ARVN 9th Regiment, 5th Division engaged the attackers supported by artillery fire and airstrikes and another unit of the 11th ACR joined the battle.
 The PAVN withdrew at 12:35 leaving eight dead and one captured.
 At 13:05 a unit from the 2nd Brigade, 1st Cavalry Division engaged an enemy force in bunkers 12 mi north-northeast of Tây Ninh, the enemy withdrew at 16:20 leaving eight dead.
 At 14:00 helicopters from the 12th Combat Aviation Group found a 1-ton munitions cache 8 mi northeast of Biên Hòa.
 At 16:00 a unit of the 2nd Brigade, 1st Cavalry Division found a 17.5 ton riche cache 5 mi southeast of Katum.
 At 18:30 a 1/9th Cavalry helicopter was fired on by an estimated 14 PAVN/VC, the helicopter responded with machinegun fire and directed airstrikes onto the area and ten dead were observed in the strike area.
 At 20:15 a unit of the 3rd Brigade, 9th Infantry Division engaged an enemy force 4 mi west of Tân An and directed artillery fire onto the area with unknown results.

 On 18 July at 09:20 a USAF aerial observer saw six dead PAVN/VC 16 mi southwest of Củ Chi killed in an airstrike the previous day.
 At 10:00 mechanized infantry from the 1st Brigade, 25th Infantry Division engaged an enemy force 6 mi north-northeast of Tây Ninh, the enemy withdrew at 14:10 leaving 27 dead.
 At 14:00 a unit of the 199th LIB found a 9-ton food cache 22 mi north of Xuân Lộc.
 At 15:30 the 1/9th Cavalry found nine PAVN/VC graves 9 mi east of Biên Hòa killed the previous day by artillery fire.